BramSuurdje/docker-vscode-server/README.md

 ### Additional Notes
 - Ensure that Docker is installed on your system before running the `docker-compose up` command.
-- Customize configurations or environment variables as needed by modifying the respective Dockerfiles or `.env` files.

 Happy coding!
 If you have any issues or questions, feel free to open an issue in this repository.